15 Movies You Never Knew Were Banned in the U.S.

 Disney didn’t exactly ban their live action and animated hybrid film, Song of the South; they just buried it and kept it out of circulation.
 Both the film and the Splash Mountain ride are based on Uncle Remus stories on Br’er Rabbit.
 The film presents a racist rendition of life led by African Americans on a plantation.
 The lyrics to the famous song “Zip-a-Dee-Doo-Dah” are wildly out of place and deeply troublesome.

 Alfred Hitchcock’s famous shower scene barely got past the ratings board, but the film ushered in the modern horror slasher flick.
 Audiences loved it and flocked to theaters in order to experience the visceral terror the film inspired.
 But the movie also inspired controversy and outcry.
 Some people found it “sadistic” and tasteless and wanted theaters to quit showing it.
 The outrage was enough to inspire one columnist to argue that the movie would not contribute to the “degeneration of the human race.”
+Check out these 50 other things you won’t believe are banned in the U.S.

 The Outlaw (1943)